jguegant/tech.blog/content/C++/trip-report-cppcon-2018.md

 **CppCon** is the most renowned conference for all the C++ afficionados.
 So far held anually in the cozy city center of Bellevue, Washington (or less precisely somewhere close-by to Seattle for those like me that are not into north-american geography), **CppCon** let you explore the **C++** world with various talks, keynotes and other activities provided by some accomplished members of the community.
 The event is usually happening at the end of September and lasts 5 days, or even more for those attending the training sessions.
 The program is really plentiful and you would need to watch presentations from 8.00am to 10.00pm, have an ubiquity capacity to be simultaneously in 6 rooms at the same time, and have infinite memory to be able to absorbe all the C++ knowledge flowing during these days.

-Do not get me wrong, while the conference is impressive when it comes to the amount of content, that do not imply that this content is out of the reach of the commoners.
+Do not get me wrong, while the conference is impressive when it comes to the amount of content, that does not imply that this content is out of the reach of the commoners.
 On one hand you have hairy topics like "Compile-time programming" being discussed, and on the other hand you have acces to gentle introductions to some features of the language.
 Dedicated or novice C++ users will appreciate as much the conference but for different reasons.
 A novice will bring back home a lot of new keywords/concepts to plunge into.
 Someone who follow C++ news, may not make as many discoveries at **CppCon** than at [CppNow](http://cppnow.org/), but she/he will gain a lot of inspiration/motivation from other C++ fellows and will be exposed to other point of views on the language.

 <center><img width=50% height=50% src="{filename}/images/bellevue.jpg"/></center>